Skip to content

 ret

-The compiler didn't generate a conditional branch at all — it used cmovg (conditional move) to compute both paths, then selected one based on the result of testl.
+The compiler didn't generate a conditional branch at all—it used cmov (conditional move) to calculate both paths and then selected one based on the result of test.
 Branch prediction?
-Nonexistent. [[likely]] has no effect here because the compiler already found a better approach than branching.
+Non-existent. [[likely]] has no effect here because the compiler found a solution better than branching.

 This isn't an isolated case.
-Modern compilers at -O2 or even -O1 often optimize simple conditional branches into cmov, bitwise operations, or mathematical formulas, rendering [[likely]] a pure "code comment."
-The scenarios where you can actually see [[likely]] affecting code layout are typically: when the branch body is fairly long (more than a few instructions), when the branch contains function calls or memory operations, or when the compiler faces complex logic that cannot be replaced by cmov.
+Modern compilers, even at -O2 or -O3, often optimize simple conditional branches into cmov, bitwise operations, or mathematical formulas, rendering [[likely]] a mere "code comment."
+Scenarios where [[likely]] actually affects code layout usually involve: longer branch bodies (more than a few instructions), function calls or memory operations inside branches, or complex logic that the compiler cannot replace with cmov.

-So [[likely]] is not a magic switch where "adding it makes things faster."
-The correct approach is: first, use profiling (such as perf stat -e branch-misses) to confirm that a specific branch has a high misprediction rate, then consider adding a hint.
-Before adding it, compare the assembly to confirm the compiler actually changed the code layout.
+So, [[likely]] isn't a magic switch where "adding it makes it faster."
+The correct approach is: first, use profiling (like perf) to confirm that a specific branch has a high misprediction rate, then consider adding hints.
+Before adding one, compare the assembly to ensure the compiler actually changed the code layout.
 If the assembly hasn't changed, it means the compiler already optimized it in a better way, and [[likely]] is just redundant information noise.

-Typical effective scenarios include: error-checking branches (normal path [[likely]], error path [[unlikely]]), boundary condition handling, and logic where the branch body is complex enough that the compiler cannot replace it with cmov.
+Typical effective scenarios include: error checking branches (normal path [[likely]], error path [[unlikely]]), boundary condition handling, and logic with complex branch bodies that the compiler cannot replace with cmov.

-Before [[likely]] appeared, GCC/Clang used __builtin_expect for branch prediction hints:
+Before [[likely]] existed, GCC/Clang used __builtin_expect for branch prediction hints:

 cpp

-[[likely]] is much more readable, and the standardized attribute means it works on all compilers supporting C++20.
+[[likely]] is much more readable, and being a standardized attribute means it works on all compilers supporting C++20.

 [[no_unique_address]] (C++20): Empty Base Optimization